 The RL was designed to compete squarely with the best luxury sedans from Germany and Japan in dynamic performance interior luxury appointments, features and quality.

 The new suspension works with the SH-AWD™ system to provide superb handling precision.
 The suspension's optimized geometry provides linear cornering feel, outstanding dry and wet weather cornering capabilities, a flat ride, and a high level of controllability at all times.
 It also results in an increased feeling of precision and security for the driver and passengers alike.

 FRONT DOUBLE-WISHBONE SUSPENSION

-The front suspension is a double-wishbone type with a large subframe mount and compliance bushing.
+The front suspension is a double-wishbone design with a large subframe mount and compliance bushing.
 In addition, the dampers feature rebound springs that reduce chassis attitude changes to ensure a flat ride during acceleration and cornering.

 Specific performance goals for the RL suspension included better response over rough roads, improved steering feel, optimized geometry, and overall component toughness.
-The steering knuckle (or upright), upper arm, lower arm and subframe are all lightweight aluminum.
+The steering knuckle (or upright), upper arm, lower arm and subframe are all constructed of lightweight aluminum.

 REAR MULTI-LINK SUSPENSION

 The rear suspension is a multi-link design with a new enlarged subframe mount and a longer upper arm.
 As a result, the roll center is optimized for better turning response, improved cornering stability and more control in extreme conditions.

 The optimized geometry results in more linear toe and camber changes during suspension travel.
 Improved roll stiffness also enhances the RL's cornering capabilities.
 The suspension also has anti-lift characteristics to reduce the pitching motion of the body during braking.